MAIN-Lab/Multimodal-Martian-Landslides-Dataset/README.md

   <img width=500 src="images/Figure_1.png">
 </p>

 Figure 1.
-Location of Valles Marineris (VM) on Mars used for landslide mapping in this study. (a) The multi-modality imagery used to train the (b) proposed segmentation model. (c) The output landslide segmentation map.
+Location of Valles Marineris (VM) on Mars used for landslide segmentation in this study.
+The elevation map of VM draped over hillshade.

 ## Model